NeilWJames/email-notice-wp-document-revisions/readme.txt

 2. Extract to `/wp-content/plugins/email-notice-wp-document-revisions` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

+If the plugin WP Document Revisions is not activated, this plugin will output an error message and none of its functionality  will be available.

 == Upgrade Notice ==

 No specific instructions.